stanislaw/GitStats/README.md

 Stanislav Pankevich <s.pankevich@gmail.com>  Stanislav Pankevich <s.pankevich@someothermail.com>
 ```

-If you have a big project and want to simplify the task of creating a `.mailmap` file run the following command that will create a boilerplate for you:
+If you have a big project and want to simplify the task of creating a `.mailmap` file run the following command taken from [1] that will create a boilerplate for you:

 ```
 git shortlog -se |   awk -F'\t' '{print $2,$3,$2,$3}' |   sort > .mailmap